The point where we as individuals knew we would have to return to the workplace – and as professionals knew we needed to return to the workplace.

 g) Speak many tongues

 One of the lessons we learn as we consider the diversity of the cognitive mind, is we need to talk in the language that resonates most with the listeners.
 Emergentics tells us that we are all brilliant and very different.
-Some of us like to speak, some like to listen, some like to declare, some like to peacekeep, some like to switch, some like to focus, some like to hear data, some like to hear the process, some like to hear the people side of it, and some would like to understand why this idea?
+Some of us like to speak, some like to listen, some like to declare, some are peacekeepers, some like to switch, some like to focus, some like to hear data, some like to listen to the process, some like to hear the people side of it, and some would like to understand why this idea?
 And what else can we do?

 So who will you be talking to?
 And how?